-With CIE Tours Easy Edinburgh Weekender, centrally located Mercure Edinburgh Haymarket is your base.
-Breakfast at the hotel is included, along with an orientation tour to get you started.
+With CIE Tours Easy Edinburgh Weekender, the centrally located Mercure Edinburgh Haymarket is your base.
+Breakfast at the hotel is included, along with an orientation tour on the first day to get you started.
 You can choose to spend your time any way you like, but if you’re up for a whisky weekend, here are our recommendations our favorite stops along the way…

 Day 1: New Town

 Music and Malt.
 The Black Cat is a gorgeous pub on Rose Street with 150+ malts, a friendly staff that’s well versed in whisky, live Scottish folk music several nights a week, and a relaxed, fun atmosphere.

 Go to School.
 The Scotch Whisky Experience offers popular tours about the history, making (and tasting) of whisky, and has one the world’s largest collections.
 Already a connoisseur?
 Develop your tasting skills further with the 90-minute morning Masterclass.

 Dine with spirits.
 Once a Victorian pumphouse, the Devil’s Advocate exudes a rustic meets modern hip vibe, has an eclectic selection of 400 whiskies, the award-winning bartenders are known for their inventive cocktails, and the menu of locally sourced modern Scottish fare is unparalleled.